 Visit Madam Tan, it is a popular local restaurant serving local food with good value and a vintage interior.
 I like their noodle soup with lots of sprouts and toppings.
 The House of Raminten is a whimsy late-night kitchen that always has a long queue outside during dinner time.
 By looking at the setting of the restaurant you will immediately have an idea of how “crazy” it is: a jacuzzi in the middle of the dining area, a horse stable at the back next to the bathrooms, plus funky lighting and different sitting layouts, set up and a lot of decors that you don’t expect.

 Going for a light snack or afternoon tea in between meals?
 I suggest a walk down the Prawirotaman.
-The street is filled with local cafes, ice-cream parlors, and local shops that you may find some interesting tees and souvenirs.
-We had ice cream at Il Tempo Gel Gelato, an ice-cream shop filled with people and a great selection of flavors.
+The street is filled with local cafes, ice-cream parlors, and local shops where you may find some interesting tees and souvenirs.
+We had ice cream at Il Tempo Gel Gelato, an ice cream shop filled with people and a great selection of flavors.
 At night, this is also a bar area for tourists to chill and hang out.
 Personally, I like the Agenda on the rooftop of the Green Host Boutique Hotel, it is a cozy space with delicious snacks, fresh juices, cocktails and live music.
 Check out Indonesia Food Guide: Best Places in Yogyakarta for the Authentic Javanese Cuisine to find out some of Indonesia’s signature dishes~!

 Where to shop?